OWASP/www-project-developer-guide/draft/08-open-source-software/01-open-source-software.md

               - [GitHub] CodeQL / third party tool
               - If within the budget of your organisation, use an SCA tool to scan for vulnerabilities

-        * Security Testing: Binaries / pre-compiled code / packages – where source code sharing is not a part of the license (Examples executables / nugets)
+        * Security Testing: Binaries / pre-compiled code / packages – where source code sharing is not a part of the license (Examples executables / NuGets)
               - Perform Dynamic application analysis
               - Perform Pen testing
               - Verify which tokens are created for your user or revoke tokens in cases of emergency - use npm token list or npm token revoke respectively.